istio/istio.io/content/about/notes/1.0.1/index.md

 ### Adapters

-- Ability to specify sink options for the stackdriver adapter.
+- Ability to specify sink options for the Stackdriver adapter.

 ## Galley

-- Config validation improvement for health checks.
+- Configuration  validation improvement for health checks.